vpatel22/my-blog-app/README.md

 ## Running this application locally (WIP, not fully available yet)

-You will need to clone to repos to run this project locally, as this repo only contains the back-end for the project (the */build* folder containing the front-end components were not committed).
-The FE repo can be found [here]().
+You will need to clone two repos to run this project locally, as this repo only contains the back-end for the project (the */build* folder containing the front-end components were not committed).
+The FE repo can be found [here](https://github.com/vpatel22/my-blog-app-frontend).
 To run this project:

 1. Run `npm install`
 2. Set up mongodb locally using the instructions